jpmckinney/rackbin/README.md

 * URL paths should contain only upper- and lowercase letters, numbers and the following punctuation `_ - = @ , . ;`.
 The `/` path separator is converted to `_`.
 All other characters are ignored.
 As such, `/foo!` displays the same POSTs as `/foo`.
 * `/requests` is the default bin, therefore `/` displays the same POSTs as `/requests`.

-## Bugs?
-Questions?

-This project's main repository is on GitHub: [http://github.com/opennorth/rackbin](http://github.com/opennorth/rackbin), where your contributions, forks, bug reports, feature requests, and feedback are greatly welcomed.

-Copyright (c) 2013 Open North Inc., released under the MIT license
+Copyright (c) 2013 James McKinney, released under the MIT license